ChrstphrHll/npc_gen/students/Gorlas Vhoadan.md

 ---
 ### Description
 - 2nd year Gnome Barbarian in Elkenval
-- frizzy platinum hair that's a tousled bed head, Pale Gray eyes, and Fair skin
+- long straight dirty blonde hair that's plain, Pale Gray eyes, and Fair skin
 - Is Placid and Animated, and has Conformity as their ideal

 ### Organizations